AndreaBarghigiani/pmdreamland/notes/journal.md

 ### Day 6
 Today has been bit slow.
 Tried to improve modal styles, fixed minor UI issues here and there but did't feel like doing something huge.
 Probably because **Copy for Slack** already works great and I've already started to use this POC for my day to day reports.
 There are some things that I would like to improve but the issues are there for a reason :wink:

+### Day 7 - 14
+Crazy days at work and was't able to update the project as I would love to, added some feature ideas though that will be implemented soon.
+Simple stuff but it'll make the app more usable.